danieltjw/about/README.md

 Towards a cautious but hopeful AGI future!

-_Note: The 'danieltjw' handle on FB does not belong to the author_
+_Note: The 'danieltjw' handle on FB and the 'danieltjw' channel on YT does not belong to the author_